On November 8, 2008 I will be moving to Uganda to work on the HEALS Hip Hop Therapy Project.

 When Jolly told me that the kids in her program were interested in Hip Hop and requested that a Hip Hop dance class be added to their Play Therapy program, I wanted to help and created the HEALS Hip Hop Therapy Project.

-While on a visit to Uganda, I met a local conscious Hip Hop artist named Abramz and decided to partner with him and his organization Breakdance Project Uganda!
+While on a visit to Uganda, I met a local conscious Hip Hop online casino artist named Abramz and decided to partner with him and his organization Breakdance Project Uganda!
 (BPU) which provides free breakdance lessons to anyone interested in learning.
 I wrote a proposal and received financial and material support from SN Brussels Airlines, American Airlines, Pulse Experiential, and the French Government to get the project started.

 The launch of the project took place the week of November 25 to December 1, 2006.
 During this week, Abramz and teachers from BPU traveled to Northern Uganda to teach the kids about the different aspects of Hip Hop culture (rap, dance, art, etc.) and work with them on putting together a breakdance performance for their families and community.